Inference with Mondrian Random Forests: Implementation and empirical results

-The most important parameter is the base Mondrian lifetime parameter $\lambda$, which plays the role of a complexity parameter and thus governs the overall bias--variance trade-off of the estimator.
-Correct tuning of $\lambda$ is especially important in two main respects: firstly, in order to use the central limit theorem established in Theorem~\ref{thm:clt_debiased}, we must have that the bias converges to zero, requiring $\lambda \gg n^{\frac{1}{d + 2\beta}}$.
-Secondly, the minimax optimality result of Theorem~\ref{thm:minimax} is valid only in the regime $\lambda \asymp n^{\frac{1}{d + 2\beta}}$, and thus requires careful determination in the more realistic finite-sample setting.
-For clarity, in this section we use the notation $\hat\mu_\rd(x; \lambda, J)$ for the debiased Mondrian random forest with lifetime $\lambda$ and debiasing order $J$.
-Similarly write $\hat\Sigma_\rd(x; \lambda, J)$ for the associated variance estimator.
+The most important parameter is the base Mondrian lifetime $\lambda$, which plays the role of a complexity parameter and thus governs the overall bias--variance trade-off of the estimator.
+Correct tuning of $\lambda$ is especially important in two main respects: firstly, in order to use the central limit theorem established in Theorem~\ref{thm:clt_debiased}, we must have that the bias converges to zero, requiring $\lambda \gg n^{\frac{1}{d + 2((2 J + 2) \wedge \beta)}}$.
+Secondly, the minimax optimality result of Theorem~\ref{thm:minimax} is valid only in the regime $\lambda \asymp n^{\frac{1}{d + 2\beta}}$, and so $\lambda$ requires careful determination in practice.
+For clarity, in this section we use the notation $\hat\mu_\rd(x; \lambda, J)$ for the debiased Mondrian random forest estimator implemented with lifetime $\lambda$ and debiasing order $J$, as in \eqref{eq:debiased}.
+Similarly, we write $\hat\Sigma_\rd(x; \lambda, J)$ for the associated variance estimator \eqref{eq:Sigma_hat_d}.